How to make money on Amazon

 The main things to consider are which Amazon selling plan would be right for you and whether the seller fees would be worth it.

 There are two selling plans to choose from at Amazon:

 - Professional selling plan – If you're selling more than 35 products a month, you could consider this plan.
 It costs £25 a month excluding VAT plus additional fees (below).

-- Individual selling plan – Also known as the 'basic' plan, this one's generally better for people selling less than 35 products a month.
-You wouldn't need to pay a monthly subscription fee, but you would have to pay £0.75 per item sold plus additional fees (below).
+- Individual selling plan – This one's generally better for people selling less than 35 products a month.
+You wouldn't need to pay a monthly subscription fee, but you would have to pay £0.75 per item sold excluding VAT plus additional fees (below).

 When choosing an Amazon selling plan, think about whether you would be selling a large enough quantity of products at a high enough price each month to go for the professional plan, or if you'd be better off sticking with the basic plan.

 If you're unsure how many things you'll be selling each month, it might be better to start off on the individual plan, then consider upgrading to the professional one later on if you decide it would be worthwhile.